 Virginia residents must file Form 760, Resident Income Tax Return, by May 1.

 Forms and instructions are available for downloading at the Virginia Department of Taxation website

-Virginia's state sales and use tax rate is 4.3 percent.
+Virginia's state sales and use tax rate is 4.3%.

-There is an additional 1 percent local tax, for a total of a 5.3 percent combined sales tax on most Virginia purchases.
+There is an additional 1% local tax, for a total of a 5.3% combined sales tax on most Virginia purchases.

-There is an additional 0.7 percent state tax imposed in the localities that make up Northern Virginia and Hampton Roads, making the rate in these areas 6 percent.
+There is an additional 0.7% state tax imposed in the localities that make up Northern Virginia and Hampton Roads, making the rate in these areas 6%.

 The state's consumer use tax is the "other half" of the Virginia retail sales and use tax requirements.
-Typically, residents incur the use tax when they purchase in a tax year more than $100 worth of items upon which they did not pay sales tax.
+Typically, residents incur the use tax when they purchase more than $100 worth of items in a tax year, upon which they did not pay sales tax.
 Common instances of these types of transactions are purchases from the Internet, mail-order catalogs and cable television shopping channels.
-The tax also applies to tax-free purchases you make outside of Virginia, such as buying furniture at an outlet in another state and having it shipped to Virginia.
+The tax also applies to tax-free purchases made outside of Virginia, such as buying furniture at an outlet in another state and having it shipped to Virginia.